irwancannadys/CongklakGame/README.md

 ## 📄 License

-Created for educational purposes as part of an iOS Engineer coding challenge.
+Created for educational purposes as part of an iOS Engineer.

 ## 👤 Author